jgcmarins/awesome-scripts/README.md

-# env-scripts
+# awesome-scripts
-Set of scripts that starts up some development enviroments
+Set of scripts that can do awesome stuff for developers